Protect Your Family, Your Property And Yourself

 - Earliest date and time the project will start

 The law requires you contact JULIE at least two business days before you plan to start digging!
 But don’t submit a request for work that’s more than 14 days in the future.
 Calls or E-Requests received after 4 p.m. will be processed as if received at 8 a.m. the next business day.
 Remember, weekends and holidays are not considered business days when scheduling.
-View a list of state and national holidays here.
+View a list of holidays here.

 3: Wait For The Paint Or Flags

-After you receive email confirmation from JULIE, utility members locate and mark underground lines on your property with colored paint and flags.
+After you receive email confirmation from JULIE, utility members locate and mark underground utility lines on your property with colored paint and flags.
 They may mark an All Clear with a painted OK or contact you if nothing is in conflict with your site.
 Make sure you are notified by all utilities listed on your ticket before digging and never dig until the date and time indicated on your confirmation.

 Please note: JULIE personnel are not locators and will not visit your property.
 Member utility companies mark their own lines.
 Learn more.